PLEASE CLICK IMAGE TO ENLARGE

 A FELLOW VETERAN’S VIEW

-Paul Riedner is a graduate student at the University of Minnesota's Carlson School of Management.
-December 13, 2011 – Minneapolis Star Tribune Commentaries.
-Personally, sacrificed four years in support of the war effort -- one deployed as an army engineer diver.
+Paul Riedner is a graduate of the University of Minnesota's Carlson School of Management. and personally, sacrificed four years in support of war effort -- one deployed as an army engineer diver.

 What does it mean to have been a part of this war?